Azie88/Sepsis-Prediction-Fast-API/README.md

 The purpose is to enhance early detection and intervention for sepsis, thereby improving patient outcomes and reducing healthcare costs associated with prolonged ICU stays and intensive treatments.

+The project is guided by the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework.

 ## Table of Contents 🔖
 - [Project Overview](#project-overview-)